-Operating licence
+Operating Licence

 The Act requires that individuals or companies who intend to provide facilities for certain types of gambling must obtain an operating licence from the Gambling Commission.
 In general, these licences cover the principal commercial forms of gambling operation.
-Operating licences may be issued for the following forms of gambling a:
+Operating licences may be issued for the following forms of gambling:

-- · casino operating licence
+- · a casino operating licence

-- bingo operating licence
+- a bingo operating licence

-- general betting operating licence
+- · a general betting operating licence

-- pool betting operating licence
+- a pool betting operating licence

-- betting intermediary operating licence
+- a betting intermediary operating licence

-- gaming machine general operating licence (for an adult gaming centre)
+- a gaming machine general operating licence (for an adult gaming centre)

-- gaming machine general operating licence (for a family entertainment centre)
+- a gaming machine general operating licence (for a family entertainment centre)

-- gaming machine technical operating licence (to manufacture, supply, install, adapt, maintain or repair a gaming machine or part of a gaming machine)
+- a gaming machine technical operating licence (to manufacture, supply, install, adapt, maintain or repair a gaming machine or part of a gaming machine)

-- gambling software operating licence (to manufacture, supply, install or adapt gambling software)
+- a gambling software operating licence (to manufacture, supply, install or adapt gambling software)

-- lottery operating licence.
+- a lottery operating licence.

-Premises licence
+Premises Licence